On the Falk invariant of hyperplane arrangements attached to gain graphs: List of distinguished biased graphs

 \section{List of distinguished biased graphs}

 In this section, we will describe all the gain graphs that we need to express our main theorem.
-Since we will consider $\mathfrak{G}=\mathbb{Q}^*$, we will describe them as biased graphs.
-Hence, we will describe the underlying graph, labeling only the edges, with the list of balanced circles.
-We adopt the simplified notation $ijk$ for a circle $e_ie_je_k$.
-Moreover, we call a circle \textbf{distinguish} if it is a balanced circle or an unbalanced $\theta$-graph, or an unbalanced (loose or tight) handcuff.
-We will take their names from the nomenclature used in \cite{guo2017falk}.
+Since we will consider $K^*=\mathbb{Q}^*$, we will describe the underlying graph, together with the list of balanced circles.

-\begin{itemize} \item The biased graph $K_3$ has as underlying graph the full simple graph on three vertices having the only $3$-circle as balanced circle. \item The biased graph $D_2^1$ has as underlying graph the one depicted in Figure \ref{Fig:disgraphs1}(a) and as distinguish circle $\B:=\{123\}$. \item The biased graph $K_2^2$ has as underlying graph the one depicted in Figure \ref{Fig:disgraphs1}(b) and as distinguish circle $\B:=\{123\}$. \item The biased graph $B_2$ has as underlying graph the one depicted in Figure \ref{Fig:disgraphs1}(c) and as distinguish circle $\B:=\{123,234,124,134\}$. \item The biased graph $K_4$ has as underlying graph the one depicted in Figure \ref{Fig:disgraphs1}(d) and as distinguish circles $\B:=\{123,145,256,346\}$. \item The biased graph $D_3$ has as underlying graph the one depicted in Figure \ref{Fig:disgraphs1}(e) and as distinguish circles $\B:=\{235,145,136,246\}$. \item The biased graph $K_3^3$ has as underlying graph the one depicted in Figure \ref{Fig:disgraphs1}(f) and as distinguish circles $\B:=\{123,146,245,365\}$. \item The biased graph $G_\circ$ has as underlying graph the one depicted in Figure \ref{Fig:disgraphs2}(a) and as distinguish circles $\B:=\{126,145,235,346\}$. \item The biased graph $D_3^1$ has as underlying graph the one depicted in Figure \ref{Fig:disgraphs2}(b) and as distinguish circles $\B:=\{127,145,235,347,136,246\}$. \item The biased graph $G_1$ has as underlying graph the one depicted in Figure \ref{Fig:disgraphs2}(c) and as distinguish circles $\B:=\{123,456,257,147,158,268,367\}$. \item The biased graph $G_2$ has as underlying graph the one depicted in Figure \ref{Fig:disgraphs2}(d) and as distinguish circles $\B:=\{123,456,789,258,168,157,247,348,149\}$. \end{itemize} Furthermore, if $\G$ is a gain graph we denote but $\overline{\G}$ a gain graph switching equivalent to $\G$ for some switching function $\lambda$.
+\begin{enumerate} \item The biased graph $1K_n$ has as underlying graph the complete graph on $n$ vertices and it is a balanced. \item The biased graph $1K_n^\circ$ is the graph $1K_n$ with an unbalanced loop at every vertex. \item The biased graph $\pm 1K_2^{(1)}$ is the one associated with the gain graph depicted in Figure \ref{Fig:disgraphs1}(a) and it is contrabalanced. \item The biased graph $\pm 1K_2^\circ$ is the one associated with the gain graph depicted in Figure \ref{Fig:disgraphs1}(b) and it is contrabalanced. \item The biased graph $\pm 1K_3$ is the one associated with the gain graph depicted in Figure \ref{Fig:disgraphs1}(c). \item The biased graph $\pm 1K_3^{(1)}\setminus \mathtt{e}_{23}(-1)$is the one associated with the gain graph depicted in Figure \ref{Fig:disgraphs2}(a). \item The biased graph $\pm 1K_3^{(1)}$ is the one associated with the gain graph depicted in Figure \ref{Fig:disgraphs2}(b). \item The biased graph $\mathbb{Z}_3K_3\setminus \mathtt{e}$ is the one associated with the gain graph depicted in Figure \ref{Fig:disgraphs2}(c). \item The biased graph $\mathbb{Z}_3K_3$ is the one associated with the gain graph depicted in Figure \ref{Fig:disgraphs2}(d). \end{enumerate}